 THE DERBY: A ROAD TO RICHES

 Whilst the trip and location have remained largely consistent over the years, the prestige and value of the contest have continued to grow and grow.
-Worth just over £1,065 to connections of the very first winner, prize money stood at a whopping £1.6m in 2019 making this Britain’s richest flat race at the time.
+Worth just over £1,065 to connections of the very first winner, prize money stood at a whopping £1.6m in 2022 making this Britain’s richest flat race at the time.
 The prize fund was lowered to £500,000 for the 2020 race as a result of the meeting being held without racegoers.
 This moved back above the £1m mark to £1,125,000 in 2021 and back to £1,604,000 in 2022.

 The prize money is not an inconsiderable sum in its own right, but when we also factor in the fact that winners of the race often go on to a multimillion-pound career at stud, we get some idea as to why this race is such a big deal, and the one everyone wants to win.